 Compare popular money transfer companies available in Switzerland to see which will give you the best rate to send money abroad.

+This information is correct as of July 2021.
 This article is for general information purposes only and does not take into account your personal circumstances.
 This is not investment advice or an inducement to trade.
 The information shared is for illustrative purposes only and may not reflect current prices or offers from CurrencyFair.
 Clients are solely responsible for determining whether trading or a particular transaction is suitable.
 We recommend you seek independent financial advice and ensure you fully understand the risks involved before trading.
 Leveraged trading is high risk and not suitable for all.
 Losses can exceed investments.
 Opinions are the authors; not necessarily that of CurrencyFair or any of its affiliates, subsidiaries, officers or directors.